jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 To launch this scenario, e.g. with two servers, you can follow these steps:

-- In the machine `mptcpUe1` (which will act as server with scheduler "default") run `./set_MPTCP_parameters.sh -p fullmesh -s default -c olia -f if_names.txt.scenario1_same_network_UE1 -u 3 -m -o server -N 10.8.0.0`
+- In the machine `mptcpUe1` (which will act as server with scheduler "default") run `./set_MPTCP_parameters.sh -p fullmesh -s default -c olia -f if_names.txt.scenario1_same_network_UE1 -m -o server -N 10.8.0.0`

-- In the machine `mptcpUe2` (which will act as server with scheduler "roundrobin") run `./set_MPTCP_parameters.sh -p fullmesh -s roundrobin -c olia -f if_names.txt.scenario1_same_network_UE2 -u 3 -m -o server -N 10.9.0.0`
+- In the machine `mptcpUe2` (which will act as server with scheduler "roundrobin") run `./set_MPTCP_parameters.sh -p fullmesh -s roundrobin -c olia -f if_names.txt.scenario1_same_network_UE2 -m -o server -N 10.9.0.0`

-- In the machine `mptcpUe3` (which will act as client, with scheduler "default" for the connection to `mptcpUe1` and scheduler "roundrobin" for the connection to `mptcpUe2`) run `./set_MPTCP_parameters.sh -p fullmesh -s default -s roundrobin -c olia -f if_names.txt.scenario1_same_network_UE3 -u 3 -m -o client -S 10.1.1.1 -S 10.1.1.4`
+- In the machine `mptcpUe3` (which will act as client, with scheduler "default" for the connection to `mptcpUe1` and scheduler "roundrobin" for the connection to `mptcpUe2`) run `./set_MPTCP_parameters.sh -p fullmesh -s default -s roundrobin -c olia -f if_names.txt.scenario1_same_network_UE3 -m -o client -S 10.1.1.1 -S 10.1.1.4`

 The following image shows how iperf performs different to one server (10.8.0.1 using "default" scheduler) and to another server (10.9.0.1 using "roundrobin" scheduler).